Create dynamic complex sources and targets.

 Create dynamic complex ports and define input rules.

 Create a dynamic complex port to handle changes to the schema of a complex port.
 Configure input rules to determine the schema or element types of a dynamic complex port.
+Use a user rename on the upstream dynamic field.

 Create port selectors and dynamic expressions for dynamic complex output ports.